When will we get 5G phones?

 Samsung

-As mentioned before, Samsung announced its Galaxy S10 5G phone this past week.
-The phone features a 6.7-inch display, three rear cameras and it has the ability to wirelessly charge other devices.
+Samsung's Galaxy S10 5G phone, unveiled this past week, has a 6.7-inch display, three rear cameras and the ability to wirelessly charge other devices.
 In the US the phone will launch on Verizon first in the second quarter, then head to AT&T, Sprint and T-Mobile.
-Though no exact price was given, It is expected to cost between $1,000 and $1,980.
+Though no exact price was given, it's expected to cost between $1,000 and $1,980.

 But the Galaxy S10 5G won't be the only 5G phone from Samsung.
-AT&T announced it will carry an additional Samsung 5G phones by the second half of 2019.
-South Korea meanwhile, where Samsung is headquartered, is expected to deploy its 5G network around March 2019.
+AT&T announced it will carry additional Samsung 5G phones by the second half of 2019.
+South Korea, where Samsung is headquartered, is expected to get 5G coverage around March 2019.

 Google hasn't revealed its plans for 5G, and the company declined to reply to a request to comment.
 What we do know is that Verizon said it's planning to roll out its 5G network in early 2019, similar to other carriers.